gonzalu/ComfyUI_YFG_Comical/README.md

 </div>

 A collection of ComfyUI utility custom nodes.
-Hope these provide some functionality nopt offered in the core app or other custom nodes.
+Hope these provide some functionality not offered in the core app or other custom nodes.

 ## Nodes